HPL molecule artwork free to use and modify.

 This is understandable as proper treatment requires adequate consultation times the remuneration of which are not covered by government funding due to lack of recognition.
 The same goes for testing, and treatment supplementation.
 As per the last paragraph of the previous section, there is hope this might change.

 In that light here is presented a list of physicians trained by the Walsh Research Institute all over the world, though the majority of them are in the USA.
-In Australia specifically there is this list of those trained through the local partner organisation, Bio-Balance Health.
+In Australia specifically there is this list of those trained through Bio-Balance Health Australia.
 Many Medical Doctors and allied practitioners are also trained in this through the Australasian College of Nutritional and Environmental Medicine (ACNEM).
 It is the wish of the author that those suffering may find the same relief he has, and those wishing to learn more may find what they seek.

 The author’s experience as well as a very short summary can be seen in this video: